Best Practices for Upgrading from v4 to v5

 - Be cautious with duplicate global scripts (e.g., the

-function may appear multiple times). - TAS 5 combines React scripts with traditional scripts, which can lead to unexpected conflicts.
+commafyfunction may appear multiple times). - v5 combines React scripts with traditional scripts, which can lead to unexpected conflicts.

 Language Mutations

-- Language support should be verified – some languages may not be fully available in new React scripts, and missing languages may need to be added through consulting efforts.
+- Verify the availability of language mutations – some languages may not be fully supported in new React scripts and may need to be added manually by consultants.

 Previously Hidden Issues

-- Users tend to pay more attention to the system after an upgrade, which can reveal long-standing hidden issues.
+- Users pay more attention to the system after an upgrade, which may reveal older hidden issues.

-- TAS 5 is more strict – Some elements that worked in TAS 4 may not pass validation in the new version.
+- v5 is stricter – some elements that worked in v4 may fail validation in the new version.

 Improvements and Recommendations